Alessandro Juliani

-Alessandro Juliani (born 6 July 1975) is a Canadian actor and singer.
+Alessandro Juliani (born 6 July 1975) is a Canadian actor.
 He is notable for playing the roles of Tactical Officer Lieutenant Felix Gaeta on the Sci-Fi Channel television program Battlestar Galactica, Emil Hamilton in Smallville, Jacapo Sinclair on The CW series The 100, and Dr. Cerberus on the Netflix series Chilling Adventures of Sabrina.
 He is also known for voicing the character L in the English version of the anime series Death Note and its live action films, as well as several other animation projects.
-Juliani provided the voice of Aaron Fox on Nexo Knights.
+Juliani provided the voice of Toa Vakama of the Bionicle and later of Aaron Fox on Nexo Knights.

 Early life

 Juliani was born to John Juliani, a producer, actor and writer, and Donna Wong, who co-founded Savage God and Opera Breve in Vancouver.
-He graduated from McGill University in Montreal, where he earned a Bachelor of Music in Vocal/Opera Performance.
+He graduated from McGill University in Montreal, where he earned a Bachelor of Music in Vocal Performance.